 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

-Classified Title: LAN Administrator II Role/Level/Range: ATO 37.5/03/OH Starting Salary Range: $26.60-$36.50 HRLY (Commensurate with experience) Employee group: Full Time Schedule: 37.5 Exempt Status: Non-Exempt Location: Hybrid/Homewood Campus Department name: Engineering Business Office Personnel area: Whiting School of Engineering
+Classified Title: LAN Administrator II Role/Level/Range: ATO 37.5/03/OH Starting Salary Range: $26.60 - $36.50/hr (Commensurate with experience) Employee group: Full Time Schedule: 37.5 Exempt Status: Non-Exempt Location: Homewood Campus Department name: Department of Biomedical Engineering Personnel area: Whiting School of Engineering

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.